Best TVs of 2024 tested: top OLEDs, Mini-LEDs and QLEDs for December

 What you need to know

 Gamers are spoilt for choices when it comes to picking out a TV.
-In fact, you could make the case for each and every model on this list that they'd be the best TV for gamers.
+In fact, I could make the case for each and every model on this list that they'd be the best TV for gamers.
 But the Samsung S90C is the only one that meets every single spec: a low input lag (9.2ms), HDMI 2.1 allowing for VRR, ALLM, and up to 144Hz refresh rates.
 That's not even mentioning the new game-streaming options found on Tizen.

 Obviously, the S90C is good for more than just gaming — it uses a QD-OLED panel after all.
 The result here is the same as in the Sony A95L OLED: Colors are more stunning and contrast looks incredible.
 The S90C does have a few trade-offs compared to the higher-end S95C (the OneConnect Box being one of them) but the price difference isn't worth paying in our opinion.